castorini/cqe/README.md

 # CQE for Conversational Search
-The repo is the code for our paper:
+The repo is the code for our EMNLP2021 paper:
 *[Contextualized Query Embeddings for Conversational Search](https://arxiv.org/abs/2104.08707)* Sheng-Chieh Lin, Jheng-Hong Yang and Jimmy Lin.
 In this repo, we will use the data from [CAsT repo](https://github.com/daltonj/treccastweb).
 If you want to finetuen CQE by yourself, you can download the [BM25 negative trained model]() detailed in our [previous paper](https://github.com/castorini/tct_colbert), and follow the below instruction.
-Or you can directly download the [checkpoint]() and start with corpus index.
+Or you can directly download the [checkpoint]() and start with [corpus index]((## Index corpus embedding)).
 ## Prepare
 ```shell=bash
 git clone https://github.com/daltonj/treccastweb.git